 When you reboot the measurement coprocessor with Release II-A software, the default display mode is Series 300 combined alpha and graphics.
 The alpha and graphics planes are combined, or merged, into one display plane.
 The "ALPHA ON/OFF" and "GRAPHICS ON/OFF" statements (and the corresponding keyboard functions) have no effect.
-If you have a VGA or EGA display system, you can go into a Series 200 style separate alpha/graphics mode by executing the following HP BASIC statement.
-(If you execute this statement with a non-VGA monochrome display system, you will receive an error message.)
+If you have a VGA or EGA display system, you can go into a Series 200 style separate alpha/graphics mode by executing the following HP BASIC statement:

+'''

 SEPARATE ALPHA FROM GRAPHICS

+'''